 If you are looking for that famous Irish craic head straight to the Cathedral Quarter of Belfast’s city centre.
 The upbeat and hip Cathedral Quarter in Belfast is a cultural area around St. Anne’s Cathedral known for its amazing nightlife.
 St. Annes Cathedral is a Romanesque Church known for its organ recitals and its intriguing spire, which locals hilariously refer to as ‘The Rod to God’.
 Here is where you will find that renowned Irish Craic, atmosphere, bustling bars and contemporary restaurants.

 Being the capital city of Northern Ireland it is not suprising that there are many things to do here.
-Grab some yummy food at St. George’s Market or a drink at the famous Crown Bar.
-I still haven’t had a chance to try it myself but I believe that a Black Cab tour is a must in Belfast.
+Grab some yummy food at St. George’s Market, take a guided food tour of Belfast or a drink at the famous Crown Bar.
+We still haven’t had a chance to try it ourselves but we believe that a Black Cab tour is a must in Belfast.
 Historical places of interest are The Crumlin Road Gaol, Belfast Castle and Hillsborough Castle.

-I also suggest that you spend some time in Belfast learning about what life was like there during The Troubles.
+We also suggest that you spend some time in Belfast learning about what life was like there during The Troubles and take a guided Belfast Political Taxi tour.
 It will be an eye opening experience.
+You will even learn a lot about The Troubles on Belfast’s Hop On Hop Off Bus.

 Known as the gateway to the North, Newry rests in a hollow among the natural splendour of the Mourne mountains and The Ring of Guillon.
 The city itself has a distinct edge with a potent mix of retro and modern.
 Growing up in Ireland we knew that Newry was the place to shop.
 Being one of the first Northern Irish cities that you come across, just after the border, you would be sure to grab a bargain or two depending on the Sterling/Euro exchange rate.